Local Space-Time Smoothing for Version Controlled Documents: Predicting Future Operations

 \subsection{Experiments}

-We concentrate on predicting whether Wikipedia versions are reversed in the next revision.
-Such a reversal is marked using a label UNDO or REVERT in the Wikipedia API.
-These operations are used for preventing abuse or removing immature content.
+We concentrate on predicting whether Wikipedia edits are reversed in the next revision.
+This action, marked by a label UNDO or REVERT in the Wikipedia API, is important for preventing content abuse or removing immature content (by predicting ahead of time suspicious revisions).

 We predict whether a version will undergo UNDO in the next version using a support vector machine based on statistical summaries (mean, median, min, max) of the following feature set $\|\dot\gamma_s(s,t)\|$, $\|\ddot\gamma_s(s,t)\|$, $\|\dot\gamma_t(s,t)\|)$, $\|\dot\gamma_t(s,t)\|$, $g(h)$, and $h(s)$.
-Figure~\ref{fig:futurePredictQuan} shows the test set accuracy and F1 measure for the SVM classifier based on the smoothed space-time representation (method c), as well as two baselines.
-The first baseline (method a) predicts the majority class and the second baseline (method b) is a support vector machine based on the term frequency content of the current test version.
-Using the derivatives of $\gamma$ we obtain a prediction that is comparable (slightly better) to the term frequency or word content SVM.
-We thus conclude that the derivatives above provide useful information for the prediction of future operation achieving accuracy similar to the word content.
-This is particularly remarkable since the derivatives feature set is substantially smaller than the high dimensional tf vector.
+Figure~\ref{fig:futurePredictQuan} shows the test set error and F1 measure for the logistic regression based on the smoothed space-time representation (method c), as well as two baselines.
+The first baseline (method a) predicts the majority class and the second baseline (method b) is a logistic regression based on the term frequency content of the current test version.
+Using the derivatives of $\gamma$, we obtain a prediction that is better than choosing majority class or logistic regression based on word content.
+We thus conclude that the derivatives above provide more useful information (resulting in lower error and higher F1) for predicting future operations than word content features.